WICG/close-watcher/README.md

 If more than one `CloseWatcher` is active at a given time, then only the most-recently-constructed one gets events delivered to it.
 A watcher becomes inactive after a `close` event is delivered, or the watcher is explicitly `destroy()`ed.

+Notably, on some platforms, an active `CloseWatcher` could prevent normal handling of the close signal (e.g., the back button on Android).
+This is why we need the `new CloseWatcher()` constructor and its user activation gating; if we were just dealing with <kbd>Esc</kbd> keypresses or other close signals of equivalent power, we could use [a single event](#a-single-event) instead of a class.

 Read on for more details and realistic usage examples.

 ### User activation gating